ashutoshmjain/gita/src/mathuraChap15.md

 ---

 Angel could sense the tension in the air - what is the matter honey - is it about the funds you authorized for your brother!
-He was getting an hourly notification !
+He was getting an hourly notification to decline.

 The question for Fairy was if she may brood on it or should she confront.
 She had thought of talking to the Friend first but how would she even tell her that Angel was ready to risk their relationship for his career.
 How should she frame the idea that he was ready to load a beta AI model in his mind - without even asking her - a model that may leave him altered into a different person - for ever.
 And all this to analyse the "unintended consequences" some random project - horse shit.
 She chose to confront.